-Products from the Moisture Surge range have been the first ones that I’ve tried from Clinique, and they are my favourites.
+Products from the Moisture Surge are my favourites.
 Each item in the line is simply amazing, the products are suitable for all skin types and deliver amazing results

 In this product, there is a variety of moisturising ingredients.
 The main two are glycerine and aloe vera.
-Then there’s centella asiatica; I wonder why Clinique don’t mention this ingredient in their advertisements as centella asiatica is very popular nowadays.
-Centella asiatica is known to be anti-inflammatory as it provides antioxidants and calms the skin.
+There’s also centella asiatica which is known to be anti-inflammatory, it provides antioxidants and calms the skin.
 It’s also hydrating, and some people find it helpful for blemishes.
 The formula includes ferments which are known to strengthen the skin and overall improve its health, as they deliver probiotics.
-Then we can find caffeine and vitamin E – great antioxidants, and among these two, there are trehalose and sucrose, which help to maintain hydration in the skin.
+We can also find caffeine and vitamin E – both are great antioxidants.
+The formula includes trehalose and sucrose, which help to maintain hydration in the skin.
 The product has no fragrance or dyes.

 This spray is my ideal hydrating toner – full of great ingredients and easy to use as there’s no need for cotton pads.
 You can apply it right after cleansing or after acid toners; depends on your routine.
 For me, this mist resembles a moisturiser in a liquid form, if you know what I mean.